 - Determine if you have any pregnancy risk factors based on your age, health, and/or personal and family history.

-What You Should Expect At Your First Prenatal Visit
+What to Expect During First Prenatal Visit

 1. Blood Tests